Student-Led Conferences for Special Education | Teach Tastic

-What is a student-led conference?
+What is a Student-led Conference?

 Student-led conferences (SLCs) are conferences where the student is given choice and power in setting up their conference.
 They allow the students to choose the location, date, time, and agenda of what will be discussed.
 They take away the stress for both parents/guardians and teachers because it is more informal, student-friendly, and lets students choose what they would like to discuss.

-Special education student led conferences are meetings between the student, their parents or guardians, and their teacher that is organized and led by the student.
+Special education student-led conferences are meetings between the student, their parents or guardians, and their teacher that is organized and led by the student.
 They are usually used to discuss the student's progress and goals and come up with a plan for moving forward.
 In contrast, a teacher-led conference is a meeting that is organized and led by the teacher.
 It is usually used to discuss the student's progress and goals and come up with a plan for moving forward.

 What is the benefit of a student-led conference?

 The benefit of a student-led conference is that the student has a voice in their education.
 They are able to share their goals and what they have been working on with their teachers.
 This helps the student feel more ownership of their education and builds a relationship of trust between the student and teacher.
 It also allows the teacher to get feedback from the student on their progress.
 In contrast to a traditional conference, a student-led conference lets the student take the lead, which can help them feel more confident and empowered.

 How to Conduct a Special Education Student-Led Conferences